acrenwelge/btc-wallet/features.md

 ## Ideas

-* Lookup an address balance given a public key or xpub
-* Implement a notification system for transaction confirmations
 * Add support for other languages (in UI and for seed phrase generation)
 * Use a different address per transaction (following BIP 32)
+* Search for transactions by date, amount, or address
+* Implement a notification system for transaction confirmations
+* Generate new keys until a desired address is found (for vanity addresses)
 * Implement multi-signature wallets for added security
 * Integrate with hardware wallets
+* Autocomplete for seed phrase recovery
 * Add a feature to estimate transaction fees
 * Implement a backup system for the wallet
 * Add a feature to import/export private keys